 It Depends a Lot on Your Experience

-As with brick laying and basket weaving, you tend to be paid more the better you are, and by far the best way to get better is to work at it for a long time.
-The average salary for a developer with less than a year of experience is a little over $50,000/year.
+As with brick laying and basket weaving, you tend to get a better coding job salary the better you are at coding, and by far the best way to get better is to work at it for a long time.
+Another effect on a computer programmer’s salary is the number of programming languages they know.
+The average salary for a developer with less than a year of experience is a little over $50,000/year in the United States.
 This isn’t riches, but it’s pretty good compared to most other entry-level positions.

 It’s hard to say what experienced developers make because it can vary widely, with the people who build frameworks like Ruby on Rails pulling down millions of dollars.
-But on average, the salary for a ‘late-career’ developer with many years of experience is $85,000.
+But on average, a ‘late-career’ developer with many years of experience can expect to earn $85,000.
 More than enough to live comfortably.

 Your Pay Will Change Based on Your Specialization

 The term ‘computer programmer’ can refer to many different careers, and what a person specializes in will impact their pay.
 While ‘data science’ isn’t exactly the same thing as coding, the two do overlap quite a bit.
 The average salary for an entry-level data scientist is $85,000, tied with the average of a late-career developer.
 A machine learning engineer just starting out can expect to gross approximately $90,000.

 One of the exciting things about becoming a programmer is that there’s not much of a ceiling on your potential earnings.
 If you can learn to build algorithms that successfully trade the stock market, you can basically write your own ticket.

 There’s a popular idea about the programming world that literally the only thing that matters is being able to code.
 This has some truth to it, but it’s important to remember that in many sectors formal credentials do still matter.